-Citrix is a cybersecurity vendor that specializes in empowering a remote workforce.
-Their virtual desktops, endpoint management and analytics solutions enable remote employees to work as productively and freely as were they in the office.
+Citrix is a digital workspace company that specializes in enabling work from anywhere.
+Through its cloud-delivered workspace platform, Citrix provides consistent, secure and reliable access to the resources and tools employees need to get work done – wherever it needs to get done.
 Citrix Endpoint Management (CEM) is Citrix’s comprehensive UEM solution for managing applications, data and devices via one integrated platform.
 It’s designed to secure an organization’s endpoints and enable mobile and remote productivity without creating a strain on IT resources.

 With Citrix Endpoint Management, users can access all of their work application and files from one context-aware interface.
 Compatible with most major operating systems, the solution is extremely flexible and can integrate easily with existing platforms.
 This allows employees the freedom to use their own devices for work.
 All corporate data is secured via MFA, a layer of encryption and a unique micro-VPN, ensuring that the organization’s network is protected no matter the security state of the employee’s device.
 CEM features a single management console from which admins can manage all of their endpoints and configure automation of PC manage tasks such as software distribution and updates.
 Admins can also configure role-based access views, and deploy mobile policies across groups of users.
 CEM also features robust reporting capabilities, including unmanaged devices, compliance reporting and system alerts.